Saliva its properties. Saliva. Salivation. The amount of saliva. The composition of saliva. primary secret. Why is saliva viscous and foamy

 • participate in digestion - food moistened with saliva during chewing is better absorbed when it enters the stomach;

-• enjoy food - in order for food to reach the taste buds at the root of the tongue, it must be dissolved in salivary fluid.
+• to enjoy food - in order for food to get to the taste buds at the root of the tongue, it must be dissolved in the salivary fluid.

 How to determine the degree of viscosity of saliva?